plewis/deploy/JC_instructions.md

 in `g-prior`:
 	`smc.slurm`
  	`td.slurm`
 Run sbatch smc.slurm for both g-prior and g-posterior directories.
 Once these analyses have finished, run sbatch td.slurm in each directory.
-In `g-posterior`, also run sbatch td-true.slurm.
+In `g-posterior`, run `python3 create-bhv-files.py` and then also run sbatch td-true.slurm.

 Run information calculation in the `g-info` directory: python3 calculate-information-hpd.py